Danihelguera/W6-api-sentiment-project_DaniHelguera-/README.md

 # W6-api-sentiment-project_DaniHelguera-
+# Emotions check on Amazon Products Reviews

 This project tries to develop a method for "objective emotional" evaluation of amazon products review.
+The final aim is to be able to evaluate the emotions that a product generates in the purchasers by the analysis of the text writen as review, not only seeing the number of stars given to that product.

+## Project steps:
-It consists on several succesive scripts:
+The project consists on several steps that are also documented by the following succesive scripts:
     01_Data_loading_cleaning_exporting.ipynb
     02_SQL_DB_Structure_creation.sql
     02_SQL_DB_Structure_Schema_after_Reverse_Engineering.png
     03_Feeding_the_SQL_DataBase.ipynb
     04_Api_calls.ipynb
     05_Sentiment_analysis.ipynb
-    main.py
-The final aim is to be able to evaluate the emotions that a product generates in the purchasers.
-To download the revies, it is possible to make web-scrapping in the amazon webpage of a determined product and to automatically download all reviews.

-# Project steps:

-## 1) Find and clean a suitable data that includes texts to be analyzed under an emotional perpective.
+### 1) Find and clean a suitable data that includes texts to be analyzed under an emotional perpective.
 A CSV data including around 34.000 Amazon Product Reviews has been found at Kaagle.
 After cleaning and reorganizing the data in Python, the data base has been reduced to a total of 27405 different ratings.
 Following columns have been identified as relevant ones in order to analyse the reviews: